Roy Goodman (racing driver): Racing career

 Goodman began racing BriSCA Formula 1 Stock Cars in 1954, the first season that the sport existed.
 Goodman did not reach the same heights of success that he would later achieve in Formula 2.

 Goodman first began racing BriSCA Formula 2 Stock Cars in 1963, three years after the formula was introduced.
 He first raced while still a regular Formula 1 driver as a favour another driver, Ted Elliott, who was struggling to set up his car correctly.
 Goodman raced both formulae until he retired from Formula 1 in 1974.

-In 1963, the first ever Formula 2 World Championship was held at Swindon Stadium.
+In 1963, the first ever Formula 2 World Championship was held in Swindon.
 Goodman had won both semi-finals and started from pole position in his Ford Popular.
 He won the race with Chick Woodroffe and Fred Funnell in second and third.

 Goodman continued to be successful after his World Final success.
 He won the National Points Championship in 1964 and 1966, then on six consecutive occasions between 1968 and 1973, and again in 1975.
 He continued racing Formula 2 until his retirement in 2004.